Simone Biles still not over landing historic Yurchenko double pike

 Sometimes Simone Biles surprises herself with some of the things she can do as a gymnast.

 Biles, one of the greatest Olympians in the event’s history, did what was thought to be nearly impossible for a gymnast over the weekend – complete the Yurchenko double pike on the vault.
-No woman had even completed the move during a competition but Biles was able to nail it.
+No woman had ever completed the move during a competition but Biles was able to nail it.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM